Once a time

 Clod.

-Who that be?
+Who might be?

-WIFE We've sold our loaf of bread.
+WIFE We've sold our last of bread.

 It's the witch from door!